IBM/BlueXolo/README.md

 ## How to report Issues / Enhancements

-If you experience any issues with BlueXolo on any Operative System, or you have a suggestion or Enhancement please [open a ticket](https://github.com/IBM/BlueXolo/issues/new/choose) in the issue tracker.
+If you experience any issues with BlueXolo on any Operating System, or you have a suggestion or Enhancement please [open a ticket](https://github.com/IBM/BlueXolo/issues/new/choose) in the issue tracker.

 ## Licence